Where: Merida, Venezuela (8.0° N, 71.3° W: paleocoordinates 5.5° S, 34.4° W)

 When: Palmarito Formation, Kungurian (279.3 - 272.3 Ma)

 • Collecting site lay directly within the side wall of the stream bed: the size collected was about 1 m parallel to and 0.5 m perpendicular to bedding.
 Fusulinids and ammonoids suggest that locality 4 (and underlying localities 1 and 2) are "late Leonardian" (Kungurian) in age.
 Palmarito Fm contains Perrinites hilli and Parafusulina of Kungurian age.

 Environment/lithology: open shallow subtidal; lithified, gray shale and lithified, calcareous siltstone

 Size class: macrofossils

-Preservation: replaced with silica
+Preservation: permineralized, replaced with calcite

-Collection methods: bulk, chemical,
+Collection methods: surface (in situ), chemical,

 Primary reference: P.R.
 Hoover.
 1981.
 Paleontology, Taphonomy, and Paleoecology of the Palmarito Formation (Permian of Venezuela).
 Bulletins of American Paleontology 80(313):1-138 [D. Bottjer/M. Clapham/M. Clapham]more details